onino-js/NEAT/documentation/neat-implementation.md

 ![Node mutaion in neat algorithm](https://github.com/onino-js/NEAT/blob/main/documentation/images/structural-mutation-2.png?raw=true, "Node mutaion in neat algorithm")

 ```

 Method: Add NodeGene mutation
 Parameters: A Genome
 Returns : The same Genome with a new NodeGene and two new ConnexionGenes
 Steps :

     1. Pick randomly one ConnexionGene CG of the Genome having a weight W.

     2. Get the input (I) and outout (O) corresponding NodeGenes.

     3. Create a new NodeGene Nn.

     4. Create a new ConnexionGene with wieght 1, input I and output Nn.

     4. Create a new ConnexionGene with wieght W, input Nn and output O.

     5. For each newlt create Gene, perform the historical tracking.

 ```

 ### Crossover

-Crossover is

-> If the maximum fitness of a species did not improve in 15
-> generations, the networks in that species were not allowed
-> to reproduce.
-Otherwise, the top <@2@A (i.e. the elite) of
-> each species reproduced by random mate selection within
-> the elite.
-In addition, the champion of each species with
-> more than five networks was copied into the next generation unchanged and each elite individual had a 0.1% chance
-> to mate with an elite individual from another species
+Crossover is the operation of creating a new child Genome from two parents Genomes.
+As part of Neat specification, crossovers are performed within each Species only.
+The number of children to be produced by crossovers for a Species will depends on the number of members in that Species for the actual generation (truncated atfer the selection process) and the number of members in the next generation (calculated during the selection process).
+An detailed example of crossover is given Figure 3.

 ![Crossover in neat algorithm](https://github.com/onino-js/NEAT/blob/main/documentation/images/crossover.png?raw=true, "Crossover in neat algorithm")

-_Figure 4: Matching up genomes for different network topologies using innovation numbers.
+_Figure 3: Matching up genomes for different network topologies using innovation numbers.
 Although Parent 1 and Parent 2 look different, their innovation numbers (shown at the top of each gene) tell us which genes match up with which.
 Even with- out any topological analysis, a new structure that combines the overlapping parts of the